 Most people think that TP-Link only makes budget-oriented networking products.

-And those products, while great for those on low-budget, don't compared to the prowess of flagship products.
+And those products, while great for those on low-budget, don't compare to the prowess of flagship products.

 Measuring 6.3 x 3.0 x 1.8 inches, this one is a little too big for a plug-in extender.
-Its large size may block you from connecting other devices in nearby power outlets.
+Its large size may block you from plugging other devices in nearby power outlets.

 Having a white and grey color scheme, it looks simple without being dull.
 There are four external, non-removable antennas which add to the overall large size of this RE-650.

 On the front side, there are four LED indicators.
 The top one indicates the optimal location for the repeater.
-On a sweet sport, it'll indicate blue light, and red color will be for other scenarios.
+On a sweet spot, it'll indicate blue light while red color will be for other scenarios.